department-of-veterans-affairs/vets-website/_education/gi-bill.md

 You have several options from which to choose.
 [Veterans Service Organizations](http://www.va.gov/vso/) and the [GI Bill Comparison Tool](/gi-bill-comparison-tool/) can help you pick the best program for you.

+<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/">Apply for Education Benefits</a>
+<a class="usa-button-primary va-button-secondary" href="/education/apply-for-education-benefits/">GI Bill Comparison Tool</a>

 </div>
 </div>
 </div>